India

 Our work in India

-In New Delhi, JRS India supports urban refugees with vocational training, English courses, and computer classes.
-In Tamil Nadu, JRS India has been working with Sri Lankan refugees since the mid-1990s.
-At the Pedro Arrupe learning centers, children are provided education, academic tuition, and the opportunity to engage in extracurricular activities.
-The centers’ teachers are given training in Ignatian pedagogy, peace building, and reconciliation.
-JRS India also provides women who have been forced to leave school with housing and vocational training, and refugee youth with leadership training and youth club development support.
-JRS India staff also visits refugee families in the camps to address their immediate needs.
+In New Delhi, JRS supports urban refugees with vocational training, English courses, and computer classes.
+In Tamil Nadu, JRS has been working with Sri Lankan refugees since the mid-1990s.
+In the camos, JRS has set up Pedro Arrupe learning centres to provide children with formal education, academic tuition, and extracurricular activities.
+The centres’ teachers are trained in Ignatian pedagogy, peace-building, and reconciliation.
+JRS also provides women who have been forced to leave school with housing and vocational training.
+Young refugees are provided with leadership training and development support through youth clubs and organised activities.
+JRS also visits refugee families in the camps to address their immediate needs.

 See Our Work